 Congratulations!
 You've built a banking system that handles millions in transactions safely.
 You've experienced firsthand why transactions are critical for data integrity and learned how to handle concurrent access like a pro.

 In the next lesson, we'll explore how to optimize these systems for massive scale, learning about sharding, replication, and distributed databases.
-Your banking system is about to go global! :emoji: , p_amount) AS status; END //
+Your banking system is about to go global! 🌍 , p_amount) AS status; END //

 -- Get account balance with lock option CREATE PROCEDURE get_balance( IN p_account_id INT, IN p_lock BOOLEAN ) BEGIN IF p_lock THEN SELECT account_holder, balance FROM accounts WHERE account_id = p_account_id FOR UPDATE; ELSE SELECT account_holder, balance FROM accounts WHERE account_id = p_account_id; END IF; END // DELIMITER ;